Posts Tagged holistic counseling

 Posted October 3rd, 2016 by & filed under Santa Fe & New Mexico: The Land of Enchantment, Top News, SWC Blog, Featured.

 So what's cool to do and see around here?

 If you are like me, you are new to New Mexico and the Santa Fe area.
 Part of what drew me to come to SWC was the location.
 The moment I stepped into New Mexico for the first time I knew my soul was coming home!…

-Posted August 5th, 2016 by & filed under Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted August 5th, 2016 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 Living in New Mexico has always been a dream of mine, and when I had a chance to move here to come to SWC, I jumped at the chance!
 It wasn't long before I was itching to explore my new world, and when I did, I was truly awestruck by the beauty within minutes from the…

-Posted April 13th, 2016 by & filed under Alumni Updates, Second Acts/Careers, Top News, SWC Blog, Featured.
+Posted April 13th, 2016 by & filed under Student & Alumni Stories, Second Acts/Careers, Student & Alumni Stories, People of Southwestern College, SWC Blog.

 Featured Artwork: Mandala Buddha, acrylic on paper, 36"x24", 2012, Tejal Murray

 Over the last few blogs, I’ve been exploring Stephen Cope’s The Great Work of Your Life in a general way with examples from my own life.
 Today, I’m going to dive more deeply into the teachings by profiling one of Southwestern College’s…